Roderick Kedward (politician): Political career

+Personal life

 At the time of his death from the sudden onset of a duodenal ulcer at the relatively young age of 55 years, Kedward was superintendent of the South London Mission.
 His successor praised his energy and said that Kedward had worked himself to death serving his community.

-His grandson Roderick is a historian of 20th-century France.
+His grandson Rod Kedward was a historian of 20th-century France.